European universal design standard

 Front cover of the Human-Centred Design Playbook from the Government of Victoria.
 The cover is dark blue and bright pink with white text.
 Human-centred design is an approach to problem-solving that puts people at the heart of the process.
 It’s about empathy with users.
 This style of approach has the potential to generate more varied ideas for design solutions.
 It’s more than community engagement – it’s a collaborative and iterative design process.
 Collaboration and iteration are at the core of a universal design approach.

-The Victorian Government’s Human-Centred Design Playbook was developed specifically for its staff – public servants.
+The Victorian Government’s Human-Centred Design Playbook is specifically for the public sector.
 And not just those with job descriptions that are about policy, planning and design.

 The aim is to help staff collaborate better with the service design team, service designers, and external design agencies.
 The guide does some of the thinking in helping to assess options and practical steps for implementing the project.